Valanciunas scores 26, leads Grizzlies over Pistons 96-82 - WHIZ News

+“There’s not a lot of big guys left,” Valanciunas said.
+“It’s always fun to go against a big guy.
+(Drummond’s) a good guy.
+He’s a good player and it’s just a pleasure for me to go against him.”

-Andre Drummond led the Piston with 25 points and 18 rebounds.
-Langston Galloway and Christian Wood added 17 each.
+Drummond held up his end of the showdown with 25 points and 18 rebounds.
+Langston Galloway and Christian Wood added 17 points each off Detroit’s bench.
+Drummond was 4 of 11 after halftime as the Grizzlies defenders collapsed on him.

+“It just seems like he was getting knocked around and banged around,” Detroit coach Dwane Casey said.
+“And again, it’s sad that officials don’t reward size and physicality.”

-While the Grizzlies’ offense put the game out of reach in the fourth quarter with a 19-points lead, the defense caused headaches for Detroit throughout the night.
-Only a 3-pointer in the closing seconds kept the Pistons from recording a season-low in points.
+While the Grizzlies’ offense put the game out of reach in the fourth quarter with a 19-point lead, the defense caused headaches for Detroit throughout the night.
+Only a 3-pointer by Wood in the closing seconds kept the Pistons from recording a season-low in points.
 Their 34.7% shooting was also close to a season low.

-Reggie Jackson finished the game 1 of 16 from the field, and Sekou Doumboya was 2 of 15.
+Reggie Jackson finished the game 1 of 16 from the field, and Sekou Doumbouya was 2 of 15.
 The Grizzlies had a season-high 12 blocks.
+The Grizzlies held the Pistons to 3 of 25 in the third resulting in a mere 10 points — a season-low for any Pistons quarter.

+“Ugly.
+Ugly is the best word I can use,” Casey said of the anemic third.
+“It was just the opposite of the way we moved the ball (Sunday in an overtime win over Denver).”

 Memphis beat the Pistons 10 days ago, 125-112, with Drummond out.
-This time, the Pistons had Drummond, but were without leading scorer Derrick Rose and Markieff Morris.
+This time, the Pistons had Drummond but were without leading scorer Derrick Rose and Markieff Morris.
+That left the Pistons playing a rotation of eight players.

+The win was only the second time since early December that the Grizzlies did not reach 100 points, and they still had enough to put away a short-handed Detroit squad.

+“It’s obviously kind of a funky game, both teams kind of struggling through it,” Memphis coach Taylor Jenkins said.
+“Our defense wasn’t where it needed to be in the first half, especially that first quarter. … Our guys locked in in that second half.”

 TIP-INS